Scott Mead: Business career

-1980s-2003: Goldman Sachs
+1980s-2003

-Early in his career Mead worked at First Boston Corporation and moved to Goldman Sachs in New York in 1986 as vice president in their corporate finance department, before being transferred to London in 1988, where he became a Goldman Sachs managing director and later partner.
-At Goldman Sachs he soon took on the roles of chairman of the global telecoms, media, entertainment and technology group and the head of European Privatizations, advising several major deals.
-In 1999 he was Goldman Sachs' chief negotiator and advisor for Vodafone's takeover of the German telecom group Mannesmann.
-The value of the acquisition neared $200 billion, considered the largest in history.
+Early in his career Mead worked at First Boston Corporation, then moved to Goldman Sachs in New York, in 1986, as vice president in their corporate finance department, before being transferred to London, in 1988, where he became a Goldman Sachs managing director and, later, a partner.
+At Goldman Sachs he soon took on the roles of chairman of the global telecoms, media, entertainment and technology group and the head of European Privatizations, advising on many major deals.
+He was Goldman Sachs' chief negotiator and advisor for Vodafone's nearly $200 billion takeover of German telecom group Mannesmann in 2000—the largest in history.
 He also advised Vodafone on its $66.5 billion takeover of Airtouch Communications.
-During his time with Goldman Sachs, he oversaw mergers and transactions totaling approximately $500 billion.
-After retiring as a partner and managing director from Goldman Sachs in 2003, he ran and managed his own private equity activities, advised a group of "blue-chip" companies, and focused on philanthropy.
+During his tenure at Goldman Sachs, he oversaw mergers and transactions totaling approximately $500 billion prior to retiring from the firm in 2003.
+Mead subsequently managed his own private equity activities; advised a group of blue-chip companies; and focused on philanthropy.

-2006-present: Apax and RPP
+2006-present

+From October 2006 until September 2008 Mead was a senior advisor at Apax Partners, serving as chairman of the company's global technology and telecommunications advisory board.
+He co-founded Richmond Park Partners (RPP) in 2007.
 Mead joined a group of investors around 2006 who had purchased the Boston Celtics.
-After management made substantial investment in new talent and coaching, in 2008 the team won the NBA play-offs.
-From October 2006 until September 2008 Mead was a senior advisor at Apax Partners, serving as chairman of the company's global technology and telecommunications advisory board.
+After management made substantial investments in new talent and coaching, the team won 2008 NBA Finals, and later won the 2024 NBA Finals.
+Since 2010, Mead has devoted much of his time to photography.

-In 2007 Mead co-founded Richmond Park Partners (RPP) in London, taking on the role of president.
-The company initially focused on financial services and telecom clients in Europe and the Middle East.
-Since 2012 he has devoted much of his time to photography.

 Arts career

-Mead minored in visual studies at Harvard, studying under photographers such as William Eggleston and Emmet Gowin in the mid 1970s.
+Mead minored in visual studies at Harvard, studying under photographers such as William Eggleston and Emmet Gowin in the mid-1970s.
 Among other projects, around this time he "used a complex photography technique to shoot a series of black and white photographs capturing rural New England" circular format.
 In 2009, Mead rediscovered old prints and negatives from his student years in his attic, and began re-immersing himself in photography.

 In 2010, 25 of Mead's images from 1974 to 1977, many of them never printed before, were displayed at a London solo exhibition titled Looking Back at Mayfair gallery Hamilton's, with all funds donated to Great Ormond Street Hospital in London.
 Prints from the exhibit and other works were afterward selected for inclusion in the 2011 Royal Academy Summer Exhibition, and Mead also had prints selected for the Royal Academy summer exhibition in 2012, 2013, 2014, 2015, 2016, and 2017.
 In 2012 the BBC Culture Show program profiled his work, and Mead published the book Looking Back afterwards, featuring prints from his twenties.
 In October 2017 the aerial photography and philosophy book Above the Clouds was published by Prestel, with prints from the book exhibited in January 2018 at Hamiltons.
+His most recent book, Equivalents was published by Prestel in late 2022.
+The book, inspired by William Eggleston, features paired nature photographs, with text by Brad Leithauser.